 Disability insurance covers you by paying a set amount each month should you develop a disability or you are no longer able to work.
 The payout you receive helps cover your monthly obligations while you recover from your illness or injury and is based on your current income.
-Balderson Insurance works with several of the top insurers in the state to provide the right Maryland disability insurance to fit your needs.
+Balderson Insurance works with several of the top insurers in the state to provide the right disability insurance to fit your needs.
 Call us at (301) 874-0772 to learn how we can help protect you.

 What types of disability insurance are available?

 Disability insurance comes in two general forms: Long Term Disability (LTD) and Short Term Disability (STD).

 Short Term Disability coverage kicks in very quickly after you suffer a covered injury or illness (between 0 and 14 days depending on the circumstances) and pays you for a total maximum period of two years.

 Long Term Disability coverage comes with a waiting period (also known as elimination period) of up to one year, depending on the plan.
 Many policyholders carry both short term and long-term disability so they can use their STD benefits until the waiting period on the LTD plan is passed.
 Long-term disability benefits can range from a few years to life, again depending on the plan you choose.